zerodogg/latex-templates/README.md

 LaTeX fonts and margins, and has a custom header, which makes it fit the HiB style guidelines closely.

+## hib-paper-complete/
+This directory contains a ready-to-use project that based upon the hib-paper.tex style, as well as a HiB-style titlepage.
+In most cases this will be easier and faster to start using than hib-paper.tex is.

 ## hib-paper-light.tex

 A version of hib-paper.tex that does not follow the style guidelines as